Yasir-Rafique/Cinema-Ticket-Solution/README.md

    npm jest

 ## **NOTE**:
-In the just test file test/TicketServeTest.test.js
+In the jest test file test/TicketServeTest.test.js
 I have already defined 13 test cases which I believe are the important one.
 Please feel free to edit existing test cases and add new of your own choice.